rongrimes/weewx-tempest-pi/README.md

 ### Status

-On the Weewx Installation page, follow the topics:
+On the WeeWX Installation page, follow the topics:

 | Value | Note |
 | --- | --- |